 Red - caused by dishonesty, poor governance or a deliberate contravention of the law and having a significant impact, even where a plan is in place to rectify the situation.
-The administering authority must report all such breaches to the Regulator in all cases:
+The Head of Pensions must ensure all such breaches are reported to the Regulator in all cases.